 But in a nutshell, it’s true: the more one gives to you, the more he values you.

-The question though is, who does it work with?
+Who does it work with?

 The Drawback of Making Him Invest

-The Rule of Social Exchange postulates that good relationships tend to reach a balance of value -who you are- and investment -what you do for the other-.
+And the Rule of Social Exchange postulates that good relationships tend to reach a balance of value -who you are- and investment -what you do for the other-.

 Investing is indeed a way of making up for a lack of value.

-And that’s why only men who feel they’re not good enough for you will over-invest.
+Yes: it’s mostly men who feel they’re not good enough for you will over-invest.

 When they cannot bring enough value with who they are, then they throw on the table different kind of extra services, such as: